bikarnap/user-login-enabled-TODO-app/README.md

 ##### `npm start`

 ## Start the frontend
-Open a new terminal (or a shell), and navigate the the todo-application-with-login folder that was cloned previously.
+Open a new terminal (or a shell), and navigate to the the _todo-application-with-login_ folder that was cloned previously.
 Then issue the following commands.
 ##### `cd todo-app`
 ##### `npm install`
 ##### `npm start`